SanchariChowdhuri/Instacart_Data_Analysis/IPython_Notebooks/README.md

-PS: Incase the jupyter notebooks are not rendered on GitHub please post the jupyter notebook Url at nbviewer(https://nbviewer.jupyter.org) to view the noteboks properly
+PS: Incase the jupyter notebooks are not rendered on GitHub please post the jupyter notebook Url at nbviewer(https://nbviewer.jupyter.org) to view the notebooks properly